cultofmetatron/peterdecroos-blog/source/_posts/2014-02-08-functional-programming-with-ecmascript6-generators.markdown

   * oscillator: run a generator at a specific interval and get back an immediate event emitter that fires with the latest returned value of the generator

-Current usecases off the top of my head include using oscillator and parrallel to run several network requests at the same time. you'd geta  single event emitter with all the returned values in one place.
+Current use-cases off the top of my head include using oscillator and parrallel to run several network requests at the same time. you'd get an event emitter with all the returned values in one place.
 One thing to note is that you can't completely escape callbacks but you can create areas in your code where callbacks are invisible.
 The generator takes care of the hard stuff.